msoulier/pelican_blog/content/2012/post6.rst

 ==============================================

 :date: 2012-11-16 18:00
-:category: Personal
+:category: Technology
 :author: Michael P. Soulier
-:tags: Apple, Hobbies, Technology
+:tags: OS X
 :slug: fruit-on-my-screen

 I've needed a new desktop for a while now.
 As I'm primarily a Unix user, I